codenique/poseidon-ai-wildfire-platform/README.md

 ## Developed By

-This project was developed by the Codeniquee team as a conceptual showcase for innovative environmental AI solutions.
+The Codeniquee team developed this project as a conceptual showcase for innovative environmental AI solutions.

 ---

-## Project Type

-Conceptual AI platform landing page (Frontend showcase)